 - We do not accept any liability for loss arising from non-receipt of any communication, including computer email communications.

 - For property and financing transactions where payment of monies is due by you, we require clear funds for the correct amount to be deposited with us no later than the morning of the settlement.

-Recent Law Changes for Sales and Purchases in New Zealand
+Sales and Purchases in New Zealand

 a NZ bank account which shows deposits and withdrawals

 your own country's tax identification numberAn offshore person is:A NZ citizen who has not been in NZ within the last 3 years OR

 A person who holds a resident residence class visa but has not been in NZ within the last 12 months OR

 A person who is not a NZ citizen or holds the above visa